No matter what type of business you are in, as long as you are involved in email marketing, reminders are something you need to consider and work on.

 Writing a reminder email might be a challenge.
-You have to ensure that the balance between being professional, persuasive, and polite is on the spot.
+You must ensure that the balance between being professional, persuasive, and polite is on the spot.
 You don’t want to sound pushy or unethical, so keeping a friendly tone should adhere to email etiquette’s formal rules.

 Reminder emails tend to be short, catchy, and to the point, ensuring that the recipient understands the message clearly and responds to it straight after.

-Usually, reminder letter format contains of six sections when trying to reach maximum engagement and success:
+Usually, the reminder letter format contains six sections when trying to reach maximum engagement and success:

 - Subject Line: Attractive and clear subject line is necessary for the recipient to understand what the email is about and take urgent action if required.

 - Email Greeting: Starting your reminder email on a high note is necessary.
-Be professional, polite, and take the right approach depending on the situation.
+Be polite and make professional email reminder that takes the right approach depending on the situation.